prchyr/t576Analysis/README.md

 Firstly for anything to work you need to tell it where to find ROOT. this is usually done already when you run the "source thisroot.sh" script from root.
 I'll assume you know what this is already. to know if things are sourced correctly, type "echo $ROOTSYS", and you should get the correct directory to ROOT.

-next, tell it where CMAKE can find CLHEP. you can do that in 2 ways. you can either add the installation path for CLHEP to your CMAKE_PREFIX_PATH, or you can point CMAKE to the CLHEP build directory. this is the build directory you made when you installed CLHEP. it can be inside of the CLHEP directory, or somewhere else.
+next, tell it where CMAKE can find CLHEP. you can do that in 2 ways. you can either add the installation path for CLHEP to your CMAKE_PREFIX_PATH, or you can point CMAKE to the CLHEP build directory by setting CLHEP_DIR=/path/to/chlep/build. this is the build directory you made when you installed CLHEP. it can be inside of the CLHEP directory, or somewhere else.

-then, (optional) tell it where you'd like to install the software. if you don't do this, it will install to /usr/local/, meaning that it will put the header files in /usr/local/include, the t576 library into /usr/local/lib, and the share files into /usr/local/share.
-If you set your own install directory, /your/fav/install/dir, headers will go to /your/fav/install/dir/include, the library will go to /your/fav/install/dir/lib, etc.
+then, (optional) tell it where you'd like to install the software, as above. if you don't do this, it will install to /usr/local/.

 finally, tell it where the t576 data lives. the data directory structure must be /path/to/t576/data/(root/ py/) meaning root/ and py/ live under some common directory. and under py/, lives dat/ and ped/. contact me if there are questions on this.